TomHickling/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

 # Create and provision new Windows Virtual Desktop hostpool

-Added Support for Windows Server 2019 and Sahred Image Gallery
+Added Support for Windows Server 2019 and Shared Image Gallery

 This template creates virtual machines and registers them as session hosts to a new or existing Windows Virtual Desktop host pool.
 There are multiple sets of parameters you must enter to successfully deploy the template:
 - VM image